 As NEET Chemistry Syllabus covers your Board Exam syllabus, and there will be few chapters common in both exams.
 So, you need not prepare these topics separately.
 This will help you to save your time and you can use this time for covering other important topics.

 You have to solve 180 questions in 3 hours.
 So, it’s mandatory to manage your time.
 Solving NEET Previous Year Question Papers and mock tests are the best practice to improve your speed and performance.

 Try to work more on your weaker areas.
 It will be helpful to improve your overall performance in NEET.

-Avoid making predictions during exam.
-You should remember that there will be negative marking in the exam.
+Avoid making predictions during exams.
+You should remember that there will be negative markings in the exam.

-We hope that the article is beneficial for you to give your best in exam.
+We hope that the article is beneficial for you to give your best in the exam.